-ANSWER: The verses in Revelation that lack a reference to the Israelite tribe of Dan are found in chapter seven verses four to eight.
-Dan is the oldest son of Jacob (later renamed Israel) and Bilhah.
+Answer: The verses in Revelation that lack a reference to the Israelite tribe of Dan are found in chapter seven verses four to eight.
+He was the oldest son of Jacob (later renamed Israel) and Bilhah.
 His tribe was one of Israel's largest and most important groups.

 After the Israelites left Egyptian bondage, a census showed Dan could field an army of 62,700 fighting men (Numbers 1:39).
 Only Judah had more men.

 The quick answer to your question is that the Bible does not clearly tell us exactly why the tribe is omitted from the prophetic listing found in Revelation.
 They are certainly found in other lists that delineate the people of Israel (Numbers 2, 26, Joshua 19, and so on).

 Scripture, however, does give us a few clues as to why God might have decided not to list Dan as part of the 144,000 Israelites saved during the Great Tribulation.

 Because the tribes, minus Dan, are enumerated so specifically in Revelation 7, it is hard to accept the notion that the list in question refers to people who are merely spiritual Israel (the church in general).
 Instead, it makes sense it refers to Christians given special protection or a special role the Israelite descendants will play in the End Time.

 Although we may not know who would be part of each tribe that ultimately composes the 144,000 (or they may not know until it happens), God would.
 They would be, at least, part of the true Christians who stayed loyal to the Eternal and did not serve Babylon the Great.